Struggling to Hire Quota Hitting Reps?

 Now here’s another important point.

-3. Vetting for self-discipline means you’ll hire people who are willing to pay the price and not expect shortcuts to determine their success.
+3. Vetting for self-discipline means you’ll hire people willing to pay the price and not expect shortcuts to determine their success.

 In the last 100 years, we’ve all enjoyed our fair share of easy buttons.